rajeshgaur/BollyMusics/README.md

-# React + Flask starter kit
+# React + Redux + Flask starter kit

-A quick starter repo that includes Flask and React, with Babel and Webpack.
+A quick starter repo that includes Flask Reac,Redux, with Babel and Webpack.
 For proof-of-concept projects, workshop settings, etc where you don't want to worry about developer setup or writing config files.

 TLDR; for the quick and dirty setup, install your dependencies: